danielsaidi/SwiftUIKit/Readmes/Views.md

 This view takes an optional model and either displays a view for the model when it's not `nil` else an `EmptyView`.

-## SimplePicker

-This view renders a simple list of buttons that can be used to pick a single option in a list of available options.

 ## SimpleMultiPicker

 This view renders a simple list of buttons that can be used to pick multiple options in a list of available options.

+## SimplePickerScreen

+This view can be used to present a simple picker with a main title and an OK button.

+## SimpleSinglePicker

+This view renders a simple list of buttons that can be used to pick a single option in a list of available options.

 ## UIViewWrapper